Battle of Komarów

-The Battle of Komarów, or the Zamość Ring, was one of the most important battles of the Polish-Soviet War.
-It took place between 30 August and 2 September 1920, near the village of Komarowo (now Komarów) near Zamość.
-It was the last large battle in which cavalry was used as such and not as mounted infantry.
+The Battle of Komarów, or the Battle of Zamość Ring, was one of the most important engagements of the Polish-Soviet War.
+It took place between 20 August and 2 September 1920, near the village of Komarowo (now Komarów) near Zamość.
+It was the last large battle in Europe in which cavalry was used as such and not as mounted infantry.

 The battle ended in a disaster for the Soviet 1st Cavalry Army, which sustained heavy casualties and barely avoided being surrounded and destroyed.
 After the battle, the morale of the 1st Cavalry Army collapsed, and it no longer remained an effective fighting force.

 Eve of the battle

 After the Battle of Zadwórze, the forces of the Bolshevik 1st Cavalry Army under Semyon Budyonny were halted for over a day.
 By this time the Russian cavalry units had lost much of their initiative and had not managed to reach or intervene in the Battle of Warsaw.
 After the Bolsheviks lost the struggle for the capital of Poland and started their retreat eastwards, the forces of Budyonny were ordered by Mikhail Tukhachevsky to march northwards to attack the right flank of Józef Piłsudski's advancing forces in order to draw Polish forces away from the north and relieve pressure on the routed Western Army.
 Tukhachevsky believed that if Polish forces were required to turn south, he could reverse the disaster unfolding in the north and resume his westward offensive to capture Warsaw.

 However, heavy fighting in the area of Lwów and the upper Bug River postponed the march.
 By the time the 1st Cavalry Army reached the area of Zamość on 30 August 1920, the Polish forces had already managed to redirect much of their troops to the area and organize a line of defense.